 - Failure to take action on changes in the mother's condition during pregnancy

-- Failure to require specific tests during pregnancy; and not interpreting the tests correctly
+- Failure to require specific tests during pregnancy and/or not interpreting the tests correctly

 - Failure to carry out a cesarean section in the incidence of fetal distress